zzhang82/web422/notes/angular-socketio-intro.md

 This is the most interesting piece of code in our server.js file, as it handles both incoming and outgoing messages.
 The "event" is "chat message" - a custom "event" that we will use in our **client** code as a means of directing our communication.

 The callback function provides the actual "chat message" message sent to the server as the "msg" parameter.
-To send this message back to all clients listening to "chat message" (we will see this when we write the **client**), we call `io.emit()` and specify the event (ie, "chat message"), as well as the data (ie, msg).
+To send this message back to **all clients** listening to "chat message" (we will see this when we write the **client**), we call `io.emit()` and specify the event (ie, "chat message"), as well as the data (ie, msg).

+**Note:** If we wanted to only communicate this message back to the original sender, we would use `socket.emit()` instead.

 ```js
 http.listen(HTTP_PORT,()=>{ // note - we use http here, not app